Toucaan/toucaan.docs/docs/configuration.md

 # HTML Configuration

-Toucaan has a different way of connecting stylesheets to your app's HTML.
+Toucaan has a unique way of connecting stylesheets to your app's HTML.

 Unlike the traditional css frameworks, it does not use a link tag, like so: